swissbib/phpClientSRU/README.md

 This client is based on https://github.com/swissbib/swissbibMobile

+For more information about the SRU interface go to http://sru.swissbib.ch This interface is heavily used by the German KVK http://www.ubka.uni-karlsruhe.de/kvk.html

-Currently swissbib is developing a linked data infrastructure with various interfaces - e.g. a REST interface for RDF data.
+Currently swissbib is developing a linked data infrastructure with various interfaces for public access
+- e.g. a REST interface for RDF data.

-At the moment this work is in it's early infancy state but nevertheless accessible http://sb-vf22.swissbib.unibas.ch/resource
+ At the moment this work is in early infancy state but nevertheless accessible http://sb-vf22.swissbib.unibas.ch/resource
 You can find the Gitub repository on https://github.com/linked-swissbib/linkedSwissbibREST